webclinic017/tradingview-automatic-backtester/README.md

 ## How does it work?

-Since there is no API for TradingView, this system manipulates the TradingView website by selenium.
-Post strategy, parameter ranges, time-frames, deep-history mode, and so on to this app which has dockerized and deployed via REST API.
-This app automatically starts driving TradingView and keeps backtesting for you.
-Once backtest has been done, this app automatically picks up the best parameter, and then it restarts backtesting around the best result.
-In the end, this app provides you with the best of the BEST parameter.
+This app was designed to backtest trading strategies on TradingView.
+Since an API is not available, it manipulates the TradingView website using Selenium.
+Users can input their trading strategy, parameters, time-frames, etc. into the app, which has been dockerized and deployed via a REST API.
+The app runs backtests and repeatedly optimizes parameters until it finds the best set.
+Finally, the app provides the user with the optimal parameters.

 That's all I remember...

 ## History

-This is my first application ever built.
-It was in mid-2022.

-I see so many mistakes, but I feel like keeping them the way it is.
-Because creating this app was one of the biggest challenges and also the most painful days in my life before 25.
-Since I had little experience with python, I spent a couple of months building this app.
-It took me days to install python and a week to understand and activate the virtual environment.

-In the future, I feel like want to look back at bad codes and feel a bit of nostalgia.
-Also as my milestone.
+This is my first ever application that I built in mid-2022.
+Although there are many mistakes in the code, I feel like keeping it as is.
+Creating this app was one of the biggest challenges and most painful experiences in my life before age 25.
+I had little experience with Python, so it took me a couple of months to build the app and days to install Python and a week to understand and activate the virtual environment.
+In the future, I would like to look back at the code and feel a sense of nostalgia, as it serves as a milestone in my personal and professional journey.